svlad-90/DLT-Message-Analyzer/md/regex_name_scripting/regex_name_scripting.md

 When you are working with a complex regex expression, it is quite complex to find an important part of it in order to change some parameters.

 E.g. the default regex, which is used in the one of the projects where this plugin is used consists of 1831 characters.
-Try to find and change something in uch a big string!
+Try to find and change something in such a big string!
 It is a quite complex task.

 To keep things easier, the variable scripting was introduced within the plugin.
 It does the following thing: